-I finished that article and its linguistic metaphor a few days before coming across an article2 on El Reg that describes research3 showing the feasibility of identifying language patterns over encrypted channels.
+I finished the original May 2011 version of this article and its linguistic metaphor a few days before coming across an article that described research showing the feasibility of identifying language patterns over encrypted channels.

-There have been similar analyses of SSL and SSH in the past that demonstrated it was possible to infer the length of the encrypted content (which might reveal the length of a password even if the content is not known) or guess whether content was HTML or an image.
+There have been analyses of SSL and SSH that demonstrated how it was possible to infer the length of encrypted content (which therefore might reveal the length of a password even if the content is not known) or guess whether content was HTML or an image.
 The Skype analysis is a fantastic example of looking for structure within an encrypted stream and making inferences from those observations.